kubernetes-sigs/kustomize/releasing/README.md

 # Testing changes to the release pipeline

-You can test the release script locally by running [cloudbuild.sh](cloudbuild.sh) in a container or by installing Cloud Build Local and running [cloudbuild-local.sh](cloudbuild-local.sh).
+You can test the release script locally by running [`create-release.sh`].
 See each of those files for more details on their usage.